oumoussmehdi/Road2Data/Math-Stats/Stats-Concepts.md

 Strong positive linear relationships have values of rrr closer to 111.
 Strong negative linear relationships have values of rrr closer to -1−1minus, 1.
 Weaker relationships have values of rrr closer to 000.

+##
+infering population mean from sample mean :

+# Central limit Theorem
+as a sample size gets to infinity the means of the different samples follow a normal distribution even if the population distribution doesn't necesserly follows a normal distribution

+## sampling distribution fo the sample mean

+how normal a distribution is :
+- skew : pos/neg skew
+- kurtosis :
+  * positive: fater tails and pointy peaks
+  * negative: smaller tails and smoother near the middle

+how our ditribution changes with the bigger n
+- lower sd, skew and kurtosis

+variance_sub_mean = variance / n (var=sd^2)
+sd_mean = sd/sqrt(n)